Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 A Dramatic Rescue Operation – Convoy SL 125, 1942:

-That same day the British troopship Président Doumer sailing on their starboard side (a former French passenger vessel) was torpedoed by U-604 (Höltring).
+That same day the British troopship Président Doumer, sailing on their starboard side (a former French passenger vessel) was torpedoed by U-604 (Höltring).
 The troopship had about 345 people on board, 260 died.
-According to Alaska's captain, half of the vessel's top bridge had been blown off and thrown into the water, and therefore most of the officers were probably killed.
+According to Alaska's captain, half of the ship's top bridge had been blown off and thrown into the water and therefore, most of the officers were probably killed.
 In the ensuing panic one lifeboat after another was dropped on the water and destroyed, some were empty, some had people in them.
 Captain Mevatne states that Président Doumer probably received 2 torpedoes, but she had hardly any list at all, so the lifeboats could have been launched fairly easily, but instead most people fell or jumped overboard, the majority of them without lifebelts.
 Some of them were good swimmers and were rescued for that reason.
 Those who managed to get in lifeboats were "like wild cats from panic, and fought with knives and oars to keep their place in the boat and prevent others from entering".
 This behaviour made the rescue work extremely difficult, especially since none of the survivors made any effort to use the oars to get alongside Alaska, but left it up to the Norwegian ship to come up to them.

 After about 15 minutes the ship went down, and from that moment the sea was thick with swimming and drifting people, with or without lifebelts, screaming for help.
 About 30 men of Alaska's crew were standing by the railings on both sides to haul survivors aboard, but as none of them made any effort to tie the lines around themselves, the Norwegians had to get into the water to assist those who were too exhausted.
 A few were pulled on board in this manner, but these efforts were gradually given up because of the dangers involved due to the highs seas and all the sharks along the side of the ship.
 A ruined lifeboat with 48 people was alongside, none of whom were able to climb the ladder, so the 2nd and 3rd mates went down in the boat and after a short period of time they had fastened lines around 46 of them, whereupon they were hauled aboard Alaska by willing hands.
 The remaining 2 were crushed between the side of the lifeboat and the ship because they were hanging outside the boat.

-On Alaska they had at first thought there were women and children wearing red scarves on their heads in the boat, but upon closer inspection the red scarves simply turned out to be bloody sculls.
+On Alaska they had at first thought there were women and children wearing red scarves on their heads in the boat, but upon closer inspection the "red scarves" simply turned out to be bloody sculls.
 Those people were rescued first, while those who were not injured at all fought with the mates because they were not interested in being pulled up by a line, but the mates for their part had no intention of treating anyone with silk gloves; as many people as possible had to be rescued as quickly as possible.

 2 lines were thrown out to another crowded lifeboat on the port side, but this time the rescue was made a little easier in that 2 of the survivors hauled themselves aboard by their own "power", however, they did not take the time to secure the boat alongside Alaska so it drifted passed the poop.
 Alaska was maneuvering slowly to the right to assist some survivors who were heard crying for help in the water, when she herself was hit by a torpedo from U-510 (Neitzel) in No 1 hold, starboard side.
 Captain Mevatne says that this happened 2 hours and 40 minutes after Président Doumer had been hit (it was Oct.
 31 by then).
 The explosion was so powerful that they were thrown off their feet, and hatches and other items flew into the air.
 She started to sink by the bow while the sea washed over her decks.